Bawoup/orange3-textable-prototypes/doc/widgets/parathon.rst

 *Unvalid interaction.*
     An error prevented the widget from connecting to another widget.

-*"ERROR: language file could not be found.
+*ERROR: language file could not be found.
 Analysing with neutral dictionary.*
     An error prevented the widget from working because a dictionary name does not exist or is not found in the correct location, respectively the langage one.
 The neutral dictionary is chosen automatically.